 Yellow Card Scheme

-This guide explains how to report side effects of anti-epileptic drugs through the Yellow Card Scheme.
-It covers what information to include when reporting side effects and where to get a Yellow Card.
+This guide explains how to report side effects of anti-seizure medication through the Yellow Card Scheme.
+It covers what information to include when reporting side effects and how to report via The Yellow Card Scheme.

-As with any drug, anti-epileptic drugs (AEDs) can cause side effects in some people.
-Side effects vary from one AED to another.
-Most side effects for an AED will be listed in the patient information leaflet (PIL) which comes with the AED.
+As with any drug, anti-seizure medication(ASM) can cause side effects in some people.
+Side effects vary from one ASM to another.
+Most side effects for an ASM will be listed in the patient information leaflet (PIL) which comes with the ASM.
 However, some rare or previously unknown side effects will not be listed, and should be reported via the Yellow Card Scheme.

 What is the MHRA?